colomboe/free-shipping-kata/README.md

   - Shipment is to Italy or Spain

-  - Total price should be at least 100 EUR
+  - Total price must be at least 100 EUR

   - Order contains at least 2 distinct product codes or a total of 5 items (even with the same code)